-manipulation of organisms or their components to make useful products
+the manipulation of organisms or their components to produce useful products

 the direct manipulation of genes for practical purposes